Profile

 5. 5

-Prepare the filling by combining anchovies, tuma, tomatoes, and olive oil.
+Prepare the filling by combining the anchovies, tuma, tomatoes, and olive oil.

 6. 6

-Place a spoonful of the filling in the centre of each round, fold over into a half-moon shape, and press the edges firmly to seal.
+Place a spoonful of the filling in the centre of each disc, then fold over into a half-moon shape, sealing the edges well.

 7. 7

-Let the stuffed pizzettes rest for 10 minutes.
+Let the stuffed pizzas rest for 10 minutes.

 8. 8